-NBA: Celtics beat Hornets from 18-points down
+NBA: Celtics Beat Hornets From 18 Points Down

 — NBA (@NBA) November 11, 2017

-Celtics are No. 1 in the league and the Hornets were looking to break a 3-game losing streak when both teams met.
-However, the Charlotte Hornets collapsed at the fourth-quarter just like they did against the New York Knicks on Tuesday extending their losing streak to four.
+Celtics are No. 1 in the league and the Hornets were looking to break a three-game losing streak when both teams met.
+However, the Charlotte Hornets collapsed at the fourth quarter just like they did against the New York Knicks on Tuesday, extending their losing streak to four.

-The Hornets held an 11-point lead heading into the fourth against the Knicks but were outscored 35-19 in the fourth-quarter, they also blew their 18-point lead against the Celtics on Friday.
+The Hornets held an 11-point lead heading into the fourth against the Knicks but were outscored 35-19 in the fourth quarter.
+They also blew their 18-point lead against the Celtics on Friday.
 The Hornets look very vulnerable defensively after their fourth consecutive loss.
-The Celtics on the other have the best record in the NBA completing their 11 game winning streak by beating the Hornets.
+The Celtics on the other hand have the best record in the NBA, completing their 11-game winning streak by beating the Hornets.

 [Featured Image by Maddie Meyer/Getty Images]